-Two members of the Binghamton University men’s basketball have been suspended from the team following their arrests early Sunday morning outside Flashbacks on State Street.
-Senior Javon Ralling and freshman Jordan Reed were both charged with disorderly conduct, and Ralling was additionally charged with resisting arrest.
+Two members of the Bingamton University men’s basketball have been suspended from the team following their arrests early Sunday morning outside Flashbacks on State Street.
+A senior, who remains unnamed, and freshman Jordan Reed were both charged with disorderly conduct, and the unnamed student was additionally charged with resisting arrest.

 The athletic department released a statement Monday afternoon announcing the suspensions, which were enacted immediately in accordance to the department’s policy.
-The suspensions prohibit Ralling and Reed from participation in any team activity, aside from academic services provided through the Student-Athlete Success Center, until further notice.
+The suspensions prohibit the unnamed student and Reed from participation in any team activity, aside from academic services provided through the Student-Athlete Success Center, until further notice.

 In the statement, which was sent out via email, Binghamton University Athletic Director Patrick Elliott is quoted as saying, “We are aware of the situation and regret that it occurred.
 We will continue to work with law enforcement and the student-athletes to gather information and understand what happened.”